Taiizor/Sucrose/TERMS_OF_SERVICE.md

 7.1.
 The Application and its content are subject to all intellectual property rights owned by the Application.

 7.2.
-While users retain ownership of the themes they create within the Application, all content in the services provided by the Application is the intellectual property of the Application.
+While users retain ownership of the wallpapers they create within the Application, all content in the services provided by the Application is the intellectual property of the Application.

 ## 8. Communication